clintonskitson/arrowhead/README.md

 ### <a id="projects">Projects</a>
-In order to support the ```Here and Now``` and minimize efforts to get ScaleIO clusters running, there are a handful of resources to streamline getting a cluster running.
+In order to support the ```Here and Now``` and minimize efforts to get ScaleIO clusters running with Docker, there are a handful of resources to streamline getting a cluster running.
+This will install all vital ScaleIO aspects including the REST API gateway.

-- Vagrant+Puppet+ScaleIO+Docker - Get CentOS 7  up and running quickly with services installed
+- Vagrant+Puppet+ScaleIO+Docker - Get CentOS 7 up and running on Virtual Box quickly with services installed
  - ```git clone https://github.com/emccode/arrowhead```
  - ```cd arrowhead/vagrant-puppet-scaleio```
  - ```cp EMC-ScaleIO-*.rpm puppet/modules/scaleio/files/.```